mdblp/health-check/readme.md

 # Health Check
 ## Service description
 Health-Check is a simple service which allows you to monitor several web services and provide an agregated status.

+### How it works
+Each time the service is contacted it will ping (http GET) each service endpoints provided in the configuration and build an agregated view.
+If all services respond with a status 200 the health check service will return 200 as well.
+If (at least) one of the monitored services responds with a code different than 2XX or does not respond within the expected delay (timeout) it will return 503.
+The timeout can be provided globaly and for each service.

 The service exposes this agregated status on route `/status`
 This end point is typically what would be provided to a load balancer to check the health of the entire stack.

 ## Install
 Requirements: